cpp-lln-lab/datalad_crash_course/README.md

 The important error in there is `Error: Permission denied`.

-However if we check the file permissions with our file explorer / finder (or with the terminal), we can see that we have "write access" to these data.
-And yet we can edit the simple "text" data and not the non "text" data.
+However if we check the file permissions with our file explorer / finder (or with the terminal with the list command `ls -l`), we can see that we have "write access" to all of these files.
+And yet we can edit the simple "text" file and not the non "text" data.

 **Example**